tobloef/deep-omit-ts/README.md

+# ⚠️ Deprecated

+This package has been deprecated in favor of [`deep-utility-types`](https://github.com/tobloef/deep-utility-types).
+This new package has the same `DeepOmit` type, as well as several other similar deep utility types.

 # `DeepOmit<Type, Keys>`

 Utility type for omitting nested properties from an object.
 Fully type-safe, has nice autocompletion, and works with arrays.